Pre-flop play against weak MTT players. Part 1

 Another question: what percentage of good players' profits come from bad players?
 I think it's impossible to know the exact answer to this question, but I would be surprised if the answer was less than 90%.

-Nevertheless, I still think we often overestimate the importance of learning complex things, forgetting where most of the profit comes from.
+Despite this, I still believe that we often overestimate the learning of complex things, forgetting where the majority of profit comes from.
 In this article, we will focus on the fact that we earn the most by playing against fish and discuss how to extract maximum profit from weak players.

 What should we achieve when playing against fish?